Jesse Macbeth: Army service and afterwards

-Macbeth's DD-214 form, which is a "Certificate of Release or Discharge from Active Duty", shows he entered U.S. Army service on May 1, 2003.
-He left the Army on June 13, 2003, without completing basic training, and with no authorization for decorations, medals, badges, citations or campaign ribbons, with no service whatsoever in Iraq.

 The first known media report of Macbeth representing himself as an Iraq war veteran was the Eastern Arizona Courier article.
-An April 6, 2004 Arizona Indymedia article places him at the center of a dispute at a coffee shop near a campus of Arizona State University.
+An April 6, 2004, Arizona Indymedia article places him at the center of a dispute at a coffee shop near a campus of Arizona State University.
 Macbeth alleged that he was asked to leave the shop because he was wearing his uniform.
 The dispute eventually became a protest, covered in articles and editorials by the Arizona State University student newspaper, The State Press.

-An April 23, 2004 guest editorial attributed to Macbeth also appeared in The State Press about the protest and dispute, claiming he had already spent 16 months in Iraq.
+An April 23, 2004, guest editorial attributed to Macbeth also appeared in The State Press about the protest and dispute, claiming he had already spent 16 months in Iraq.
 The war had only begun 13 months earlier at that point.
 The writer asserted he was about to be redeployed.
 On September 28, 2004, Macbeth was convicted of fraudulent use of a credit card in Graham County (Arizona) Superior Court.
 Court records pertaining to the case also indicate parole activity through May 2006.

 Macbeth joined Iraq Veterans Against the War in January 2006, and represented, or was scheduled to represent them on several occasions.
 The group publicly severed ties with Macbeth on May 27, 2006, stating "...
 Jesse is not what he represented himself to be."

-May 23, 2006, Pierce County, Washington Superior Court issued a bench warrant for Jesse Adam Macbeth.
-Underlying charges of violating a protective court order and fourth degree assault.
+On May 23, 2006, Pierce County, Washington Superior Court issued a bench warrant for Jesse Adam Macbeth, underlying charges of violating a protective court order and fourth degree assault.